OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 > **NOTE:** The user is able to enable or disable full-screen mode using the *Full Screen* item in the application bar menu.
 To prevent this, remove the Full Screen item from the application bar menu via the *Customize Menus* item on the Appearance tab of the Settings screen.

 ### Hardware Back Button Action
 To perform a back navigation of a web page, the user may either use Airlock Browser's back button in its main toolbar or the user can tap the hardware back button in the operating system's navigation bar.
-To prevent the hardware back button from navigating to the previous web page set the Hardware Back Button Action to *None*.
+To prevent the hardware back button from navigating to the previous web page set the *Hardware Back Button Action* to *None*.

 ### Show Launchpad when App Starts
 When Airlock Browser launches or is deactivated for 5 minutes, the launchpad is brought into view.
 To prevent this behavior, disable this option.

 ### Pause Browser Tab when Inactive
-When switching between tabs, Airlock Browser does *not* stop playback of video or execution of JavaScript on inactive tabs.
-Disable this option to prevent video or JavaScript execution when a tab is not the active tab.
+When switching between tabs, Airlock Browser does *not* stop playback of video on inactive tabs.
+Enable this option to prevent video playback when a tab is not the active tab.

 ### Show Orientation Lock
-The orientation lock appears when the device is rotated, and allows the user to temporarily prevent app from switching from, or to, landscape or portrait mode.
-On some devices, where the accelerator is not properly configured, the orientation lock can be displayed erroneously.
+The orientation lock appears when the device is rotated, and allows the user to temporarily prevent Airlock Browser from switching from, or to, landscape or portrait mode.
+On some devices, where the accelerator is malfunctioning or not properly configured, the orientation lock can be displayed incorrectly.
 This option allows you to prevent the orientation lock from showing.

 ### Download Images
-This option allows you to disable the downloading of images when a web page loads, which may be useful in low bandwidth environment, or when a web application present images that have a large file size.
+This option allows you to disable the downloading of images when a web page loads, which may be useful in low bandwidth environments, or when a web application presents images that have a large file size.

 ### Ad Blocker
 When enabled, the Ad Blocker stops most web page ads from being displayed.